guide42/plan/CONTRIBUTING.md

 #### Licensing

-The lobsters codebase is under ISC license.
+The plan codebase is under ISC license.
 All code submitted must be licensed under these terms (2-clause BSD, MIT, etc.).

 #### Making Changes